The QATSPY Sports Page 4 Golfers

 I personally established a WF threshold of 5.75, the green line, for myself, where I consume 90 percent of my food below this 5.75 level.
-I’ve lost an incredible amount of weight, within just two months based on food selection and the time that I eat these foods along with my exercise routine.
+I’ve lost an incredible amount of weight, within just two months, based on food selection and the time that I eat these foods along with my exercise routine.
 This might vary, based on your metabolism and exercise level.
-I personally workout four times per week with the CASPER Fitness Program.
+I personally work- out four times per week with the CASPER Fitness Program.

-Now I stated the figure that 90 percent of my meals are consumed between 9 am and 5 pm, with Weight Factors below 5.75.
+I stated that 90 percent of my meals are consumed between 9 am and 5 pm, with Weight Factors below 5.75.
 OK, how about the other 10 percent, you ask?
-These are my two lush meals that I can eat each week that I can vary on time and selection of foods, such as during social events with friends and business clients.
-For example, a birthday event to enjoy my cake.
-But I still keep the majority of these selections below WF 7.0.
-The only reason that I eat the occasional potato chips is if I’m working on my farm and I have sweated profusely.
+This 10 percent accounts for award meals that I can eat each week that I can vary on time and on the selection of foods, such as during social events with friends and business clients.
+For example, one is a birthday event to enjoy my cake.
+But I still keep the majority of these selections of my award meals below WF 7.0.
+The only reason that I eat the occasional potato chips is if I’m working on my farm and I have been sweating profusely.
 This replaces my salt and potassium levels, but this is only a handful.

 Hope you will find this interesting and helpful!

 Another great sport to include in your exercise regiment is golf.
-I even walk my home course year-round for an aerobic exercise of 10.45 miles at Lake Caroline in Madison, MS. Please use my book to improve and enjoy your golf game more, or to learn how to play this wonderful game that you can play from eight to 98!
+I even walk my home course year-round for an aerobic exercise of 9.5 miles at Lake Caroline in Madison, MS. Please use my book to learn, improve, and enjoy your golf game more, or to learn how to play this wonderful game that you can play from age eight to 98!

-A side benefit of losing my weight (48 Lbs) is the increase mobility and range of motion that I gained.
-This allows the golfer to increase their club-head speed for the SMASH FACTOR: http://goo.gl/MQeVms.
+A side benefit of losing my weight (48 Lbs) is the increased mobility and range of motion that I have gained.
+This allows the golfer to increase their club-head speed for the SMASH FACTOR.

 By: QATSPY GOLF Approach